 Last week, we preceded Randy’s Cheeseburger Picnic by rounding up 11 Milwaukee burgers the beef-obsessed Trailer Park Boys series regular would love.
 Among those we named was The Vanguard‘s “Durty Burger.”
 The beloved local sausage restaurant’s lone burger—which is an ever-changing amalgam of Vanguard’s leftover sausage meat mixed with hot sauce and “shitty” beer, then topped with lettuce, pickles, diced onion, bacon, tomato slices, “OK sauce,” and Velveeta cheese—isn’t just incredible, it’s also a direct reference to a burger shack Randy oh-so-briefly co-owned with Philadelphia Collins (RIP) in Trailer Park Boys.
 We needed him to try it.

-Before last Friday’s show, we returned to Turner Hall—the same place we ate Taco John’s with Har Mar Superstar—with some of Vanguard’s kitchen staff to have Randy (aka Canadian actor and real life cheeseburger aficionado Pat Roach) eat and evaluate the Durty Burger.
+Before last Friday’s show, we dropped by Turner Hall with some of Vanguard’s kitchen staff to have Randy (aka Canadian actor and real life cheeseburger aficionado Pat Roach) eat and evaluate the Durty Burger.
 Here’s what he thought about the Vanguard specialty and some opinions he has about cheeseburgers in general.

 Initial thoughts on appearance: